oracle-samples/oci-data-science-ai-samples/jobs/tutorials/vscode-server-tunnel/README.md

 Open this link in your browser https://vscode.dev/tunnel/nice-seedeater/aiapps
 ```

-**Notice** the link would be different for you, you can now copy the link and open it a browser which will open a VSCode editor in the browser and allow you to work directly against your container.
+**Notice** the link would be different for you!
+Copy the link and open it in your browser.
+This would load the VSCode Editor and enables to work directly against your container.

 ### Build to run as a Job

-You are now ready to run the job with the container you've just build and testing.
+To run the job on the OCI Data Science Service

 ## OCIR Login